peterparkedcar165/minecraft_mod_ideas/README.md

 ❄️ Ice: Immune to Freezing damage, Slowness, and Mining Fatigue.

 🐦 Flying: No fall damage.
+No kinetic damage.
 Increased air speed by a little.

 🕸️ Bug: May move faster within cobweb, and climb freely.
 Unaffected by cacti and berry bushes.